-Our group has explored a wide range of practical uses of NLG, such as writing brief weather forecasts and summarising medical data, and this work has led to the spin-out company Arria.
+In recognition of the diversification that our theme has undergone, we are starting to be known as the Computational Linguistics in AberdeeN (CLAN) research theme.
+Our theme has explored a wide range of practical uses of NLG, such as writing brief weather forecasts and summarising medical data, and this work has led to the spin-out company Arria.
 We are also interested in theoretical issues, such as the use of algorithms for modelling human language use, and in this area we collaborate actively with researchers in psycholinguistics in Aberdeen and elsewhere.

-Recurring themes in our work include:
+Recurring research areas in our work include:

 - Medical applications of NLG